-Founding Director Jolanda van Zeeland of DesignAlign Ltd, explains why we need to understand the ‘what is’ before we understand the ‘why’.
+Founding Director Jolanda van Zeeland of DesignAlign Ltd, explains why we need to understand the ‘what is’ before we understand the ‘why’ in design management.

-In this first DesignAlign Insight I’ll be exploring exactly this and also presenting some scenarios onto which to contextualize design management under the category ‘design management scenarios’ a little further down the line.
+In this first DesignAlign Insight I’ll be exploring exactly this and also presenting some scenarios onto which to contextualize design management under the category’s scenarios a little further down the line.

 I first became acquainted with the role of ‘Design Manager’ when I was working on a large multi-use high-rise project as an Architect.
 The Client side of the team had employed a number of managers and coordinators, of which there were a number of Design Managers.
 What I observed was that they were both capable Project Managers, yet were able to apply in depth technical knowledge and background to economically driven decision making and co-ordination.
 Basically, figuring how to best accomplish design development within economical and time constraints.

 Initially the difference between design management and project management wasn’t entirely clear to me.
 The clue lies in exactly the prefix to ‘management’.
 The first manages the project throughout (project manager) whilst the other manages the design process of the project (design manager).